-Dolores Huerta: The Civil Rights Icon Who Showed Farmworkers 'Si Se Puede'
+Dolores Huerta: The Civil Rights Icon Who Showed Farmworkers 'Sí Se Puede'

 And he said, "You're crazy."
 So I did — I grabbed somebody to nominate me.
 But if Cesar hadn't told me to, I wouldn't have thought about it.
 And I think that's a problem with us as women — we don't think we need to be in the power structure, that we need to be on those boards where decisions are being made.
 Sometimes we think well, I'm not really prepared to take that position or that role.
 But I say [to women out there]: Just do it like the guys do it — pretend that you know.
 And then you learn on the job.

-The slogan "Si se puede" — "Yes, we can" — that was you.
+The slogan "Sí se puede" — "Yes, we can" — that was you.
 How did you come up with that?

 We were in Arizona.
 We were organizing people in the community to come to support us.
 They had passed a law in Arizona that if you said, "boycott," you could go to prison for six months.
 And if you said "strike," you could go to prison.
 So we were trying to organize against that law.
 And I was speaking to a group of professionals in Arizona, to see if they could support us.
 And they said, "Oh, here in Arizona you can't do any of that.
 In Arizona no se puede — no you can't."
-And I said, "No, in Arizona si se puede!"
+And I said, "No, in Arizona sí se puede!"
 And when I went back to our meeting that we had every night there ...
-I gave that report to everybody and when I said, "Si se puede," everybody started shouting, "Si se puede!
-Si se puede!"
+I gave that report to everybody and when I said, "Sí se puede," everybody started shouting, "Sí se puede!
+Sí se puede!"
 And so that became the slogan of our campaign in Arizona and now is the slogan for the immigrant rights movement, you know, on posters.
 We can do it.
 I can do it.
-Si se puede.
+Sí se puede.

 That must make you smile every time you hear it.